Advocacy and narratives lead Page Center’s 2019 scholar grants announcement

 What makes social movement campaigns go viral on social media?
 The role of narrative features and cultural influences

-Yan Jin, Yen-I Lee and Xuerong Lu, University of Georgia
+Yan Jin and Xuerong Lu, University of Georgia; and Yen-I Lee, Washington State University

 Developing the female candidate's story: An ethnographic case study of narrative development in women's political training program